ABES-CodeChef/Daily75/README.md

 ## Introduction

-75 days challenge is an in-club initiative bu CodeChef Chapter ABES EC to increase the consistency and build a community within the club
+75 days challenge is an in-club initiative by CodeChef ABESEC Chapter to increase the consistency and build a community within the club.

 To get started with the 75 Days DSA Challenge using this template, follow these steps: